EOL/deprecated_eol/doc/project_architecture.md

 A curator (or a partner) would create a resource associated with a partner account.
-That specifies a harvest source (which could be a connector) and frequency, and allows a force harvest.
+That specifies a harvest source (which could be a connector) and frequency, and allows a harvest requested.

 ## media